What can nurses claim on taxes?

 Specific Deductions Nurses and Midwives can Claim

-If you are renewing your APHRA registration to continue your practice as a nurse, it is an allowed deduction.
+If you are renewing your APHRA registration to continue your practice as a nurse, it is an allowed deduction if you have paid it (and not your employer).
 However, the initial cost to register in APHRA is NOT an allowed deduction as it allowed you to start employment.

-Travelling between two separate workplaces can be claimed.
-For example, if you are using a car (personal, lease or a hire car) to transport a patient to an appointment, you can make a claim.
-Travelling from a usual place of work to an alternative workplace is also an allowable deduction.
+Traveling between two separate workplaces can be claimed.
+For example, if you are using a car (personal, lease, or hire car) to transport a patient to an appointment, you can make a claim.
+Traveling from a usual place of work to an alternative workplace is also an allowable deduction.

 However, you cannot claim travel between home and work.
 There are exceptions when you can claim such expenses if:

-Car expenses under a salary sacrifice or a lease arrangement cannot be claimed; however, you can claim parking and toll expenses for work-related travel.
+You cannot claim car expenses under a salary sacrifice or a lease arrangement; however, you can claim parking and toll expenses for work-related travel.
 Using a taxi, ride-share or public transport to commute from your usual workplace to another workplace is an allowed deduction.

 Note: If you are claiming car expenses, you can use the logbook method or the cents per km method.